 So, it requires applicants to go through a challenging, complex, and often lengthy eligibility determination process.

-In order to get your parent’s long-term care paid for by Medicaid, you have to meet these basic requirements.
+In order to get your parent’s long-term care paid for by Medicaid, they have to meet these basic requirements.

-You Have to Have a HIGH Need for Care.
+They Have to Have a HIGH Need for Care.
 Medicaid rules require you to need a lot of help doing one, two or more of the most basic activities of daily life; like bathing, eating.
-Or you have a severe cognitive issue like dementia.
-So, you’ll have to go through a process in which Medicaid assesses your level of need.
+Or they have a severe cognitive issue like dementia.
+So, your parent will have to go through a process in which Medicaid assesses their level of need.

-Your Income Has to be Too LOW to Pay for Care.
+Your Parents’ Income Has to be Too LOW to Pay for Care.
 Medicaid is saving its money for people who most need the program.
-So, you have to either have a low-income to start OR, so much income already going to medical care or long-term care, that you don’t have enough to cover the full costs of your care.
+So, you either have a low-income to start with OR, so much income already going to medical care or long-term care, that you don’t have enough to cover the full costs of your care.

 When it comes to income and assets, there are a lot of rules for lots of different circumstances.